nlehir/FTML/README.md

 # Fondamentaux théoriques du machine learning / Python & machine learning
-This repository contains slides and exercices for Epita students of the FTML and PTML courses.
+This repository contains slides and exercises for Epita students of the FTML and PTML courses.

 ## FTML